hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/257_022_alasinga.md

 Ramakrishna was an extraordinary searchlight under whose illumination one is able to really understand the whole scope of Hindu religion.
-He was the object-lesson of all the theoretical knowledge given in the Shâstras (scriptures).
-He showed by his life what the Rishis and Avatâras really wanted to teach.
+He was the object-lesson of all the theoretical knowledge given in the Shāstras (scriptures).
+He showed by his life what the Rishis and Avatāras really wanted to teach.
 The books were theories, he was the realisation.
 This man had in fifty-one years lived the five thousand years of national spiritual life and so raised himself to be an object-lesson for future generations.
-The Vedas can only be explained and the Shastras reconciled by his theory calf Avasthâ or stages — that we must not only tolerate others, but positively embrace them, and that truth is the basis of all religions.
+The Vedas can only be explained and the Shastras reconciled by his theory calf Avasthā or stages — that we must not only tolerate others, but positively embrace them, and that truth is the basis of all religions.
 Now on these lines a most impressive and beautiful life can be written.
 Well, everything in good